laubzega/tiny_printf_6502/README.md

 The assembler macro does not share the compiler's luxury of knowing argument types.
 We thus have to take over this responsiblity and provide necessary information about argument sizes in the format specifiers (this is probably the largest departure from C printf(), but one that makes sense from the viewpoint of assembly programmer).

-By default, arguments are considered to be byte-sized.
+By default, arguments are assumed to be byte-sized.
 So
 ```asm
 	printf "%x", val
 	rts